 A nice feature that should be included more often in other vape devices is the hidden stir tool at the bottom of the device.
 This part can be used to stir your herb when you feel vapor is running low or to help you empty the unit without accumulating charred gunk under your fingernails.

 The heating chamber is a ceramic-built oven shaped in an oval figure.
 The oven size is more than enough and seems to cook very efficiently.

 I wasn’t psyched to find out that the oven is right under the mouthpiece.
 This could make it harder to weed out potential herb residue and potentially have a bit of heat to the touch on your lips.
 Although I have to say I didn’t experience either of these things personally.

-The temperature range is pretty ample, extending from 100-240 Degrees Celsius (212-464 Fahrenheit).
+The Aria’s temperature range is pretty ample, extending from 100-240 degrees Celsius (212-464 Fahrenheit).
 The temperature range is perfect for someone who likes using dry herb and concentrates alike.
 It gives you the possibility of hitting any temperature you need depending on your material of choice.
 I personally like going high with my temperature eventually, because I feel like I’m making use of all my material.
 No to mention, you also get thicker clouds.

 I loved the design on the temperature setting buttons as soon as I saw it.
 Easy to use and understand.
 Incredibly intuitive and comfortable as well.

 The vibration feature when the temperature setting is reached is just another plus.
 It gives you the option of standing by doing something else rather than having to stare at an LED light, waiting for it to turn a different color.

 To be completely honest, 260mAh sounds a little low if you compare it with other units.
 Even some disposables go above that.